jeffreydarlington/Landing_Pages/Login_page/README.md

 # Login Page

-This project is a simple login page built with HTML, CSS, and JavaScript.
-It provides users with the ability to sign up for a new account or log in to an existing one.
+This project is a responsive and stylish login page built with HTML, CSS, and JavaScript.
+The page includes both Sign Up and Sign In forms, with smooth transitions and social media login options.
+The design is user-friendly and adapts well to different screen sizes.

 ## Features